zrythm/zrythm/PACKAGING.md

 # Meson

-Zrythm needs a fairly recent version of Meson to build.
+Zrythm needs a fairly recent version of Meson to build (around 0.50 and above).
-We don't know the exact version number but something around 45 and above should be fine.

 # Included Programs